cli/cli/docs/install_linux.md

 ## Community-supported methods

 Our team does not directly maintain the following packages or repositories.
+They are unofficial and we are unable to provide support or guarantees for them.

 ### Arch Linux